trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/getting-started/Join-your-company's-workspace.md

 # 6. Add a secondary login

-Connect your personal email address as a secondary login so you always have access to your Ieatta account, even if your employer changes.
+Connect your personal email address as a secondary login so you always have access to your Expensify account, even if your employer changes.

-*Note: This process is currently not available from the mobile app and must be completed from the Ieatta website.*
+*Note: This process is currently not available from the mobile app and must be completed from the Expensify website.*

 <ol type="a">
    <li>Hover over Settings, then click <b>Account</b>.</li>
    <li>Under the Account Details tab, scroll down to the Secondary Logins section and click <b>Add Secondary Login</b>.</li>
    <li>Enter the email address or phone number you wish to use as a secondary login.
 For phone numbers, be sure to include the international code, if applicable.</li>
-   <li>Find the email or text message from Ieatta containing the Magic Code and enter it into the field to add the secondary login.</li>
+   <li>Find the email or text message from Expensify containing the Magic Code and enter it into the field to add the secondary login.</li>
 </ol>

 # 7. Secure your account

 Add an extra layer of security to help keep your financial data safe and secure by enabling two-factor authentication.
 This will require you to enter a code generated by your preferred authenticator app (like Google Authenticator or Microsoft Authenticator) when you log in.

-*Note: This process is currently not available from the mobile app and must be completed from the Ieatta website.*
+*Note: This process is currently not available from the mobile app and must be completed from the Expensify website.*

 <ol type="a">
    <li>Hover over Settings, then click <b>Account</b>.</li>